arqex/react-json-table/README.md

 * Hey, I forgot to add `<tbody>` tags so it is not working!
 Add them!
 * ...

-I don't want to do it ever again, so here it is a simple but flexible table component that will do that ugly stuff so on.
+I don't want to do it ever again.
+Here it is a simple but flexible table component that will do that ugly stuff so on.

 ## Installation
 Using node package manager: